brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+29. **Oh Lucy!**

+    This movie ruled!
+The world feels pretty rough these days, and this movie doesn't shy away from difficult topics, but the overarching feeling of Oh Lucy is a kind and happy one.
+It was also cool seeing an actor I've watched in lots of Kiyoshi Kurasawa films show up in a very rad role.

 28. **Ocean's 8**

     All.
 Ladies.
 Heist.
 A+.
 I hope everyone involved in this comes out as gay.